 Internal medicine is a medical specialty that focuses on diagnosing, treating, and preventing disease in adults.
-All internal medicine doctors complete an internal medicine residency, which is an additional three years of training after medical school.
+All internal medicine doctors complete a residency, which is an additional three years of training after medical school.
 They are considered primary care doctors, so they are trained to treat diseases in all body systems.

 Some doctors choose to specialize further, getting even more training after their residency.
-This is called subspecializing.
-There are several subspecialties within internal medicine, including:
+This is called sub-specializing.
+There are several sub-specialties, including:

 The role of internal medicine doctors

 One major focus of internal medicine is disease prevention.
-Internal medicine doctors play an important role in helping their patients prevent disease.
-Part of prevention involves maintaining a healthy lifestyle, which means eating a balanced diet, exercising
+Doctors play an important role in helping their patients prevent disease.
+Part of prevention involves maintaining a healthy lifestyle, which means eating a balanced diet, exercising regularly,

-regularly, avoiding smoking and excessive alcohol consumption, maintaining a healthy weight, and taking steps to reduce stress.
-So internal medicine doctors spend time with their patients counseling them on lifestyle improvements they can make to
+avoiding smoking and excessive alcohol consumption, maintaining a healthy weight, and taking steps to reduce stress.
+So internal medicine doctors spend time with their patients counseling them on lifestyle improvements they can make to help prevent

 Testing and screenings for disease prevention